quyumkehinde/quyumkehinde/README.md

 - 👋 Hi, I’m Quyum Kehinde
-- 👀 I’m interested in backend development.
+- 👀 I’m interested in large-scale and distributed systems.
 - 🌱 I’m currently learning Haskell.
-- 💞️ I’m looking to collaborate on open source projects.
+- 💞️ I’m looking to collaborate on open-source projects.
 - 📫 You can reach me via [Linkedin](https://linkedin.com/in/quyumkehinde) or [Twitter](https://twitter.com/quyum_kehinde).

 <!---